-The executor will also be responsible for filing the decedent’s final tax returns and estate taxes.
-Any taxes owed must be paid from the estate.
+The executor will also be responsible for filing the decedent’s final tax returns and federal estate taxes (if applicable).
+Any taxes owed must be paid out of the estate.

 After paying the decedent’s debts and taxes, the estate’s remaining assets can be distributed in accordance with the will.
 Each beneficiary must sign and return a Receipt and Release after receiving their distribution, which the executor will then file with the court.

 If any beneficiary refuses to sign a Receipt and Release, the executor will be required to complete and file an Accounting with the court that lists administration costs, payments, and distributions.
 Otherwise, the requirement is waived.